jonathanbogerd/CPPUnitTest/README.md

 add_compile_definitions(EXCLUDED_TESTS="Test1, Test2")
 ```

-## Clang Compiler
+## Requirements
-CPPUnitTest was built and tested with Clang 19.1.4.
-Due to differences in module implementation between the compilers, it will probably not work with GCC or MSVC.
+CPPUnitTest was built and tested with Clang 19.1.5 and libc++. libstdc++ is not supported, as it does not allow for import std yet.
+Due to differences in module implementation between the compilers, this project will probably not compile with GCC or MSVC.

 ## Writing Tests
 Creating a test is simple.
 Use the TestRegister class to register your tests with the framework.